-As workplaces around the world move away from more conservative attire and the lines a greyed between officewear and casual wear, choosing a great pair of nice cool casual men’s shoes for business or pleasure is a must.
+As workplaces around the world move away from more conservative attire and the lines between office-wear and casual wear are blurring, choosing a great pair of nice cool casual men’s shoes for business or pleasure is a must.

 Of course, casual shoes are nothing new, we’ve worn them for years since we’ve learnt how to walk.
 The difference is now we’re all getting a little more daring with what we wear them with, meaning a whole new level of consideration.
 Get it right and they’ll effortlessly work alongside 50% of your wardrobe.
 Get it wrong and well, it’s not nice.